climber2002/climber2002.github.io/source/_posts/2015-02-09-deploy-rails-application-on-ubuntu-14-dot-04-part-2.markdown

 Set a password for *deploy* user and accept all default options.

 Since we already add *deploy* user to sudo group.
 It can run sudo commands.
-However the user needs to input his password.
+However the user needs to input his password when sudo.
 When we run the capistrano deploy command later, it will run sudo commands.
-So I want to update this user so he doesn't need to type password when run sodo commands.
+So I want to update this user so that he doesn't need to type password when running sodo commands.
 For this we need to update the **/etc/sudoers** file.
 It's recommended to use the application **visudo** to update it.

 {% codeblock lang:bash %}